• Skip to primary navigation

 This gluten-free dessert shells recipe is reminiscent of the regular store-bought version and is perfect for making easy strawberry shortcakes.
 Once you've made the dessert shells just top them with macerated strawberries and whipped cream!
 The spongecake soaks up the strawberry juice and it's so good!

 The cakes are delicious all on their own and could also be frosted or topped in other ways, too!
-And if you like your desserts in cups, check out this tortilla option!
+And if you like your desserts in cups, check out this gluten-free tortilla option!

 Ingredients